Bedford Institute of Oceanography

 Université Laval and CNRS

 Marie-Hélène Forget is the science coordinator at the Takuvik Joint International Laboratory.
-Her research interests lay in the use of remote sensing of ocean colour and in situ optical measurements to address biological questions related to phytoplankton primary production, biomass and species distribution.
+Her research interests lie in the use of ocean color remote sensing and in situ optical measurements to address biological questions related to phytoplankton primary production, biomass, and species distribution.

 Canada Centre for Inland Waters